-Opening statements were provided by the Director of the Sustainable Transport Division and H.E.
+Opening statements were provided by the Director of the Sustainable Transport Division, Yuwei Li, and H.E.
 Ms. Olga Algayerova, Executive Secretary of the UNECE, emphasizing the historic role of WP.29 Forum in the ECE region which had grown into a Global Forum.
 Mr. Jean Todt, United Nations Special Envoy for Road Safety, had provided a video message emphasizing, among others, the importance of compliance with global technical regulations in all countries to improve safety and environmental performance.

 Representatives from France, the Netherlands, Germany, the United States, Sweden and Switzerland, which had also been in attendance at the first WP.29 session on 10 – 13 February 1953, highlighted, among others, the work done over the past 70 years along with recognizing the 65th Anniversary of the 1958 Agreement, signed on 20 March of the same year.